deannguyen9xyz/EIS-Fitting-Models/README.md

 ---

 ## ⚙️ Requirements
+Place the input CSV data file in the root directory alongside the Python script(s).

 Install required libraries using:

 ```
 pip install numpy scipy pandas matplotlib
 ```
 ---

 ## ▶️ How to Run